sertit/eoreader/docs/optical.md

 Satellites products that cannot be used as archived have to be extracted before use.
 ```

 The goal of **EOReader** is to implement every sensor that can be used in the [Copernicus Emergency Management Service](https://emergency.copernicus.eu/).
-The sensors that can be used as of 09/2021 are:
+The sensors that can be used during CEMS activations are (as of 09/2021):
 ![cems_sensors](https://www.esa.int/var/esa/storage/images/esa_multimedia/images/2021/09/copernicus_contributing_missions_overview/23461131-1-eng-GB/Copernicus_Contributing_Missions_overview_pillars.jpg)

 ## Optical bands